-Transfer desks at the airport have also been installed with protective barriers as a precautionary measure.
+As a precautionary measure, transfer desks at the airport have also been installed with protective barriers.
 Airport staff, dressed in personal protective equipment will direct customers from a safe distance for extra assistance.

 The boarding sequence has been staggered and passengers board by row, from the last row to the first, in small numbers.
 The waiting area has also been modified to ensure all customers observe social distancing.

-Emirates boarding agents, dressed in personal protective equipment, will facilitate the boarding sequence.
+Dressed in personal protective equipment, Emirates boarding agents will facilitate the boarding sequence.
 The boarding gates are deep cleaned and disinfected after the boarding of every flight.
 Cabin baggage have to be checked-in, and customers can only bring essential items such as a laptop, handbag, briefcase or baby items on board.

 Customers are reminded to bring pens to fill out health declaration forms required for some destinations.
 Emirates’ modern aircraft cabins have been fitted with advanced HEPA air filters which remove 99.97 per cent of viruses and eliminate dust, allergens and germs from cabin air for a healthier and safer on-board environment.

-After its journey and on landing in Dubai, each aircraft will go through enhanced cleaning and disinfection processes to ensure safety and proper sanitation.
+After its journey and landing in Dubai, each aircraft will undergo enhanced cleaning and disinfection processes to ensure safety and proper sanitation.
 To safeguard its employees, Emirates’ flight and cabin crew are provided with cars for pick up and drop off at their home at the beginning and end of their duty.